-The Fund by utilizing a holistic risk management strategy will endeavor to manage risks associated with investing in debt, and equity instruments.
+The Fund by utilizing a holistic risk management strategy will endeavor to manage risks associated with investing in equity and debt instruments.
 The risk control process involves identifying & measuring the risk process involves identifying & measuring the risk through various risk measurement tools.